shotgunsoftware/developer.shotgunsoftware.com/docs/en/event-daemon/event-daemon-configuration.md

 there are some settings that must be configured (specifically, your {% include product %}
 server URL, script name, and application key so the {% include product %}EventDaemon can connect to your {% include product %} server).

-{% include info title="Note" content="**Windows note:** Windows users will need to change all the paths in the configuration file for Windows equivalents.
+{% include info title="Note" content="**For Windows:** Windows users will need to change all the paths in the configuration file for Windows equivalents.
 We suggest keeping all paths, including logging, under one single location for the sake of simplicity.
 This documentation tends to refer to `C:\shotgun\shotgunEvents` when mentioning Windows paths." %}

 <a id="Edit_shotgunEventDaemon_conf"></a>
 ## Edit {% include product %}EventDaemon.conf